s3h10r/polaroidme/README.md

 polaroidme - converts an image into vintage polaroid style
 ==========================================================

-I guess everyone and his/her grandmother already wrote a script to convert an image into a "Polaroid-style"? polaroidme provides basic feature (scaling and/or cropping, font of your choice, high-res output) and gets the job done well.
+polaroidme is a simple to use command-line-tool for placing an image into a Polaroid-like frame.
+It offers basic features like scaling and/or cropping, using any (ttf-)font, supports high-res outpu and gets the job just done well.
 It is actively maintained & developed (2019).
+To see if it fits your needs take a look at the project's github-repo and check out the examples.

 Example output: